Aneta Corsaut: Career

 She began acting in New York City in the mid-1950s.
 In 1958, Corsaut and Steve McQueen made their film debuts in the independent cult horror film The Blob.
 On television, in 1961–1962, she portrayed Irma Howell on the CBS sitcom Mrs. G. Goes to College.

 Corsaut first appeared on the long-running The Andy Griffith Show, in "Andy Discovers America" as schoolteacher Helen Crump, who later became the Mayberry sheriff's wife on the first episode of the spinoff Mayberry R.F.D.
 In 1965, she was also cast as Kathy McLennan, the young widow of a rancher, in the episode "Paid in Full" on the syndicated Western anthology series Death Valley Days.
 Corsaut later had a continuing role as policeman Bumper Morgan's pawn-shop-owner friend on the 1975–1976 series The Blue Knight.
 In the series Adam-12, Corsaut portrayed Officer Pete Malloy's girlfriend Judy.
 She had a supporting role as Head Nurse Bradley in the 1980s sitcom House Calls, and she appeared in several episodes of Matlock with star Andy Griffith.
 In addition, Corsaut played the role of nurse Jessie Brewer in 1977 on the long-running ABC soap opera General Hospital when long-time portrayer Emily McLaughlin was too ill to work.

 She returned to the role of Helen Crump in the reunion shows Return to Mayberry in 1986 and The Andy Griffith Show Reunion in 1993.

 As a writer, she coauthored The Mystery Reader's Quiz Book.

 Personal life

 Corsaut neither married nor had children.

-According to the 2015 book Andy & Don: The Making of a Friendship and a Classic American TV Show, Corsaut and the married Andy Griffith had an ongoing affair throughout their five years together on The Andy Griffith Show; the affair was an open secret among the cast and crew.
+According to the 2015 book Andy & Don: The Making of a Friendship and a Classic American TV Show, Corsaut and the married Andy Griffith were in a relationship throughout their five years together on The Andy Griffith Show.
+The affair was an open secret among the cast and crew.